tamunoWoks/feature_scaling_and_learning_rate_for_linear_regression_models/README.md

 - Run Gradient Descent on a data set with multiple features
 - Explore the impact of the learning rate alpha on gradient descent
 - Improve performance of gradient descent by feature scaling using z-score normalization
+### Tools
+We will utilize the functions developed in the last notebook as well as matplotlib and NumPy.